 Here’s a quick summary of what we know about the personal loans market.

-- The consumer lending market is a favorite source of credit for millions of consumers and it’s growing.
+- The consumer lending market is a favorite source of credit for millions of consumers, and it’s growing.

 - The access to credit for consumers has increased and so have personal loans’ balances.

-- Delinquency rates are low.
+- Delinquency rates are low, but have recently risen.

-Consumers like personal loans because they offer lower interest rates and a faster distribution of funds than most other sources of credit.
+Consumers like personal loans because they offer lower interest rates and faster distribution of funds than most other sources of credit.
 However, rates and speed of funding vary widely from one lender to another.
 Borrowers can save money by comparing rates and terms before accepting a loan offer.